The Royal Nordic Monarchies

 Many Danes are proud of their queen and their royal monarchy.
 Queen Margrethe is very respected for her intellectual prowess and her artistic abilities including working as an illustrator, set designer for the theatre as the Pantomime Theatre in Tivoli in Copenhagen.

-The HRH Queen Margrethe II get married with a French diplomat Count Henri de Laborde de Monpezat, now known as HRH Prince Henrik.
+The HRH Queen Margrethe II get married to a French diplomat Count Henri de Laborde de Monpezat, now known as HRH Prince Henrik.
 They have two sons, HRH Crown Prince Frederik and HRH Prince Joachim.
 Related to the history the Faroe Islands and Greenland still belong to the kingdom of Denmark.

 Amalienborg Palace in Copenhagen is the official residence of the Queen, but there are also other Palaces in Denmark, where the royal family stay during the year as Fredensborg Palace, Marselisborg Palace and Gråsten Palace.